Wingnut (politics)

 "Wingnut", wing nut or wing-nut, is a pejorative American political term referring to a person who holds extreme, and often irrational, political views.
+It is a reference to the extreme "wings" of a party, and shares a name with the hardware fastener also known as a wingnut.

 Definitions and etymology

 According to Merriam-Webster, a "wingnut" is "a mentally deranged person" or "one who advocates extreme measures or changes: radical".
 Lexico, an online dictionary whose content comes from Oxford University Press, gives the political definition of "wing nut" as "A person with extreme, typically right-wing, views."

 When William Safire – who was widely known as the "language maven" and wrote the "On Language" column for The New York Times Magazine from 1979 until 2009 – first wrote about "wing nut" in 2004, he said "In current political parlance ... the word is now beginning its bid to replace the tiring extremist. ...
 The true believers of each side consider those similarly inclined on the other to be nuts and kooks, a satisfying arrangement of derangement. ...
 The attack word catching on with political nonwingers and by mainstreaming media is wing nut.
 It is applied with supposed fine impartiality to both left-wing kooks and right-wing nuts", but by 2006, Safire would say "The prevailing put-down of right-wing bloggers is wingnuts; this has recently been countered by the vilification of left-wing partisans who use the Web as moonbats..."
 Later that year, Safire provided an example of the usage of "wingnut" in a Time magazine column by Joe Klein, in which Klein referred to "conservative wingnuts" (as opposed to "left-wing blognuts"), called Vice President Dick Cheney "the nation’s wingnut in chief", and said of the editorial page of The Wall Street Journal that it was "quasi-wingnut".

 Two years later, in his book Safire's Political Dictionary, Safire was more definitive about the meaning and etymology of the word: